Primrose-Johns/TGNLP/README.md

 Our work was originally inspired by <a href="https://github.com/THUMLP/TensorGCN">TensorGCN</a>.

 <h2>Quick Start Guide</h2>
+<h3>Making a Corpus</h3>

-To start, you'll need to build a `tgnlp.Corpus()` object, which is what all graph generators take as input.
+To start, you'll need to build a `Corpus()` object, which is what all graph generators take as input.
 The Corpus can be built from a Pandas Series of string, a list of strings, or just one large string.

 ```python
 import TGNLP as tgnlp